-- District: possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development such as a college campus, central business district, fort, or sprawling ranch. - Landscape: associated with events, persons, design styles, or ways of life that are significant in American history, landscape architecture, archeology, engineering, or culture.
+- District: possesses as significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development such as a college campus, central business district, fort, or spread out ranch. - Landscape: associated with events, persons, design styles, or ways of life that are significant in American history, landscape architecture, archeology, engineering, or culture.

-Cultural resources associated with the Great Sand Dunes National Park and Preserve include archeological sites, historic buildings and structures, ethnographic resources, and cultural landscapes.
-Cultural resources and values that are fundamental to the park (that is, key to maintaining the park's purpose and significance) are archeological sites associated with Folsom Early Man (9,000 years before present), culturally peeled ponderosa pines, the dunes themselves, and contemporary community connections to the park.
+Cultural resources associated with the Great Sand Dunes Park and Preserve include archeological sites, historic buildings and structures, ethnographic resources, and cultural landscapes.
+Cultural resources and values that are fundamental to the park (that is, key to maintaining the park's purpose and significance) are archeological sites associated with Folsom Early Man (9,000 years before present), culturally scarred ponderosa pines, the dunes themselves, and contemporary community connections to the park.
 These resources are described below.
-Consistent with park policy and federal law, locations of archeological sites are not included in these descriptions.
+Location of archeological sites is not included in these descriptions due to vandalism concerns.